aakriti80043-create/Data-Analysis-Dashboard/README.md

-# Data-Analysis-Dashboard
+# 📊 Vrinda Store Data Analysis Dashboard

+## 📌 Project Overview

+This project analyzes the sales performance of **Vrinda Store** using Microsoft Excel.
+The objective is to transform raw sales data into meaningful business insights through data cleaning, visualization, and interactive dashboards that help stakeholders make data-driven decisions.

-Interactive Excel dashboard analyzing Vrinda Store sales data using Pivot Tables, Pivot Charts, and Slicers to uncover sales trends, customer insights, regional performance, and business KPIs
+The dashboard provides a comprehensive view of sales trends, customer behavior, order status, regional performance, and product category analysis.

+---